-Airbnb is legal but regulated in many areas of the world now.
-If you want to become an Airbnb host, make sure that you learn and follow regional housing laws and protocols.
-If staying as a guest at an Airbnb property, make sure to have a backup lodgings plan in case you or your host run into legal trouble.
+Airbnb.com is legal but regulated in many areas of the world.
+If you want to become a host, make sure that you learn and follow regional housing laws.
+If staying as a guest at an Airbnb property, make sure to have a backup lodgings plan in case you run into legal trouble.

 In other areas of the world, Airbnb hosts are only allowed to rent out limited areas of their property (e.g. singular bedrooms as opposed to full apartment units), or must have their property's function officially changed by the local government before they start renting it out.
-And in some areas, Airbnb is more-or-less illegal due to local laws prohibiting residential properties from being rented out for less than a specified amount of time (usually a month), with certain exceptions.
+And in some areas, the company's services are more-or-less illegal due to local laws prohibiting residential properties from being rented out for less than a specified amount of time (usually a month), with certain exceptions.

 Airbnb has several tools in place that make it about as safe to use as booking a hotel.
-For example, it has identity verification (though this is optional), review systems for both hosts and guests, and private internal messaging.
+For example, it has identity verification, review systems for hosts and guests, and private internal messaging.
 Also, your host doesn't get paid until you approve of the property and check in.

-Here's a bit more information on some of the systems that Airbnb has that you can use to keep yourself safe while booking rental properties with it:
+Here's a bit more information on some of the systems that it has that you can use to keep yourself safe while booking rental properties with it:

 Community-centered reputation system -- Both hosts and guests can rate or review each other, and only after a booking and stay is complete.
 People can also comment on reviews that they have received or viewed publicly.
 Finally, people can request letters of reference from others whom they know.
 All of this means that other guests know who is safe to stay with, and other hosts know who is safe to book.